kjgilbert/kjgilbert.github.io/research.md

 #### Other Projects and Collaborations

-I maintain an active interest in many other facets of science, biology, and population genetics which I enjoy exploring with collaborators.
+I maintain an active interest in many other facets of science, biology, and population genetics which I enjoyed exploring with collaborators.

-Several current projects include:
+Several side projects included:

 - The role of data accessibility and archiving in scientific research and reproducibility with the [UBC reproducibility group](http://www.zoology.ubc.ca/~repro/UBC_Reproducibility_Group/Welcome.html)